Monogramm/Caldav_Calendar/calendar/README.md

 ## WARNING - This Repo is not for the faint of heart
 Be warned.
 This is **NOT** intended for Production Use. \
-This plugin will be under constant development for the foreseeable future with **ASOLUTELY NO SUPPORT** at the moment.
-As soon as I get the new features added and operating as expected, support will **MOST DEFINATELY** resume. \
+This plugin will be under constant development for the foreseeable future with **ASOLUTELY NO SUPPORT** at the moment.  \
+As soon as I get the new features I am working on added and operating as expected, support will **MOST DEFINATELY** resume. \
 Never fret, I have a Stable Version Ready to Rock 'n Roll.
 Download below ...  \
 [Stable Version](https://github.com/texxasrulez/caldav_calendar) - LTS Version.

+I would really **LOVE** a little help on this project.
+Tons of lines of code to go through for just one old man.  \
+I know it would be a **HUGE HELP** to me personally and many other individual users because I really believe  \
+this Calendar can become something amazing with some skilled PHP Developers on my side.
+I am self taught  \
+at what I do and I have pulled some pretty cool stuff off.
+Out of the many other calendar plugins hosted on  \
+Github that I have used, this one is by far the best choice, IMHO, and I am far from the best at PHP.
+So that  \
+is why I am asking for help.
+If someone like me, who knows just enough programming to be dangerous, can do  \
+something like this, just imagine what a properly trained Programmer can do.  \
+Thank you for listening to this old mans ramblings.  \

+---

 **USE AT YOUR OWN RISK**

 **Tested and working using the following:**
 * Roundcube v1.4.7
 * Composer v1.10.9
 * Nextcloud v18.0